 Morales is critical of current President Lopez Obrador, who she argues has done little to address the dire situation of farmers in southern Mexico.
 She refers to Lopez Obrador’s political strategy as a manifestation of “neo-indigenismo,” which pays lip service to cultural preservation while justifying extractivismo, or the expansion of extractive industries.
 She concedes that he inherited policies of neglect that have resulted in decades of mass outward migration to the United States and severely reduced the number of young farmers.
 But the challenges remain: “We are on our own,” she states without a hint of hyperbole.

-*To learn more about Edith Morales’ work, please visit: www.edithmorales.com.
+*Learn more about Edith Morales’ work at: www.edithmorales.com.